-Shashi Despande is one of the popular women writers in India.
-Despande is known for her novels "That Long Silence" and "The Dark Holds No Terror".
-Shashi Despande's novels deal with women belonging to Indian middle class.
-Despande's novels present a social world of relationship.
+Shashi Despande (1938- Present) is one of the popular women writers in India.
+She is known for her novels "That Long Silence" and "The Dark Holds No Terror".

 She did her education from Bombay and Bangalore in Education and Law.
 She also pursued a course in Journalism at the Bharatiya Vidya Bhawan in Bombay and also worked for some time as a journalist for Onlooker, a popular magazine.

 Literary Career Shashi Despande's novels deal with women belonging to Indian middle class.
 Her novels deal with the inner world of Indian women.
 Shashi Despande's novels presents a social world of relationship.
 In her novels one will find women in search of self and the relationships central to them.

 The list of her works include If I Die Today, Come Up and Be Dead, That Long Silence, The Intrusion and Other Stories(1993) and others.
 The names of her children’s books are as follows- A Summer Adventure, The Hidden Treasure, The Only Witness and The Narayanpur Incident.

 Awards and Recognition She is a recipient of the Sahitya Akademi Award and the Padma Shri Award in 1990 and 2009 respectively.